akt114/ZendIT/README.md

-You can see the pictures of the website  in the "screenshots" folder in this repository (https://github.com/akt114/ZendIT).
+You can see the pictures of the website  in the *screenshots* folder [here](https://github.com/akt114/ZendIT).